baoagency/slate/README.md

 ![slate animated banner](https://user-images.githubusercontent.com/4837696/47506317-cbe22400-d83d-11e8-9867-1dc874943833.gif)

+# This has been forked by https://byassociationonly.com for internal use until the project is back out of Low Maintenance

 ## ⚠ Slate on Low Maintenance
 Due to project priority and resource constraints, this project is currently on low maintenance.
 We recognize that there are a lot of activities around this package.
 However, we are unable to accommodate the maintenance this project requires.